 How many days between a customers 1st and 2rd purchase?
-They went on to say they felt it was long but didn’t have the data on it and wanted to understand when they can sent follow up emails.
+They went on to say they felt it was long but didn’t have the data on it and wanted to understand when they can send follow up emails.

 Defining What You Want To Know

 This is not normally a question we get from clients in their first 3 months with us.
 I told our client I didn’t know the answer but that I could build them a report to look at this over time.
 To answer this I needed to download data from Shopify for repeat customers and when they made each of their purchases.
-The reason we needed both of these piece of data was to figure out how many days between a 1st and 2rd purchase.
+The reason we needed both of these piece of data was to figure out how many days between the 1st and 2rd purchase.
 Some other similar questions a client might ask include:

 - How do we retain customers?